andrewasd/RedditWallPaper/README.md

 A program to automatically set your wallpaper from random reddit subs

 This is a simple app that fetches random wallpaper from reddit and set it as background
-you can select the subreddits you want to chose in RedditConfig.json
+you can select the subreddits you want to chose with `redwall config`

 it supports GNOME,KDE,CINNAMON,UNITY